Booking a tour

 What If I become really ill?

-If you fall ill on any of our tours, for example; heart failure, tropical illness, disease or otherwise, we will ensure you receive the best help and assistance.
+If you fall ill on any of our tours, for example; heart failure, tropical illness, altitude sickness, disease or otherwise, we will do our best to ensure you receive the best help and assistance available.

 - Contacting local emergency services

-- Providing you with immediate care by one of our trained tour guides
+- Providing you with care by one of our trained tour guides

 - Informing your next of kin